 While we were there, he’d open his eyes, look at us, and kick his feet.
 Brain damage?
 I didn’t believe it.
 My baby would be fine.
 I kept telling my husband, “I can’t wait to go home with Ezra.”
 Little did I know, this wouldn’t be the case.

 Day by day, Ezra kept getting worse.
 The doctors told us that he continued to have seizures despite being on anti-seizure medication.
+I know a couple of people who suffer from seizures and although this can be tough, the use of something simple like this PlusCBD oil coupon allows them to buy CBD products, for example, to help reduce the symptoms of seizures.
+But this time, for Ezra, the recovery process was not so easy.
 Every day he moved a little less, and by the time he had his MRI, he wasn’t moving at all.
 I was still in denial.
 I told myself that Ezra was just sleeping.
 The doctors told us to brace ourselves for the news.
 We wouldn’t find out the results until the morning.
 When we woke up, I felt sick.
 I would have to face reality today, whatever that may be.
 I was still clinging onto hope that he’d be fine.
 Maybe he’d just have a slight learning disability.
 I couldn’t imagine my baby being paralyzed or blind or worse.
 The doctors brought us into a room filled with people.
 I was terrified.
 A few minutes later, they gave us the news: Ezra would not be able to survive; he was completely brain dead.
 The doctor’s words hit me like a ton of bricks.

 They took us into another room to process the information.
 The next 8 hours were the worst kind of torture.
 We had to decide when to take our baby off of life support.
 How can a parent even make that kind of decision?
 We didn’t know if Ezra would live for seconds, minutes, or hours.
 When we finally did, we were so full of fear.
 We watched his little chest rise and fall, thinking every breath could be his last.
 Ezra was a strong baby.
 He held out for 28 hours, breathing strongly through most of it.
 Towards the end of his journey, there would be minutes where he wouldn’t breathe.
 We’d think that he’d left us, but then take a huge gasp of air and continue fighting.
 It was absolute agony watching my baby ‘die’ over and over again.
 When he took his last breathe, we were at peace.
 We knew our baby was with Jesus and wasn’t suffering anymore.